Kevin-Pettersson/Kevin-Pettersson.github.io/README.md

 layout: page
 ---

-20 year old Electrical engineering student at KTH in Sweden.
+Im a 21 year old electrical engineering student at KTH in Sweden who has a passion for electronics, on my freetime i like to build and create things and some of thoose things might be of use to others, these are the products on this website.

+If you need a custom PCB or something modelled in 3D contact me and we will surely be able to figure something out.

 ## Installation (jekyll-remote-theme method)